-Key areas include the extent to which children and young people:
+Key areas include the extent to which children and people:

-- feel loved, valued and secure and have positive relationships - have their rights respected and experience dignity and a life free from discrimination - have their views and wishes taken into account.
+- feel nurtured, valued and secure and have positive relationships - have their rights respected, and experience dignity and a life free from discrimination - have their views and wishes taken into account.

-Quality illustrations Very good Weak Children and young people develop meaningful and secure relationships with those caring for them.
-These are based on empathy, compassion, love and fun.
-They know they always have someone Children and young people do not feel that the people looking after them like, know or value them as individuals.
-Their relationships with staff do not provide continuity, perhaps as a result of changes or shorteges and may be supportional or they trust to turn to when troubled or to celebrate with.
-They benefit from affection and touch.
-They know who will be caring for them throughout the day. or shortages, and may be superficial or mistrustful.
-They may feel alone and unsupported Children and young people experience a high level of respect from everyone involved in their care.
+Quality illustrations Very good Weak uality trations Children and young people develop meaningful, secure relationships with those caring for them.
+These are based on empathy, compassion and fun.
+They know they always have someone they trust to turn to when troubled or to celebrate with.
+They benefit from affection and physical contact where appropriate.
+They know who will be caring for them throughout the day and night.
+Children and young people do not feel that the people looking after them like, know or value them as individuals.
+Their relationships with staff do not provide continuity, perhaps as a result of changes or shortages, and may be superficial or mistrustful.
+They may feel alone and unsupported.
+Children and young people experience a high level of respect from everyone involved in their care.
 This principle is at the heart of the service's culture and frameworks of practice.
-The service is proactive in safeguarding their privacy and confidentiality and demonstrates genuine regard for their dignity.
+The service is pro- active in safeguarding their privacy and confidentiality and demonstrates genuine regard for their dignity.
 Children and young people experience unnecessary or insensitive intrusions on their privacy.
 Their personal records may contain inaccurate information or be shared inappropriately with others.
 Children and young people receive limited support or information to understand their rights.
 Care and support